ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. User captures the other applicable biometrics, authenticates, and completes the registration.

 #### B. Turn ON or OFF iris capture
-1. A country may opt to turn ON or OFF the iris capture process .It can be done by the admin.
+1. A country may opt to turn ON or OFF the iris capture process.
+It can be done by the admin.
 1. A Registration Officer logs in to the Registration Client and commences a new registration, enters the demographic data and uploads documents
 1. If iris capture is turned ON, user captures the individual’s iris scan
 1. Alternatively, if iris capture is turned OFF, system does not show any provision for iris capture and proceeds to the next step.